Crop & Soil Innovation Pipeline (CSIP)

-The Crop and Soil Pipeline (CSIP) is a challenge platform aiming to generate new knowledge to transform food production.
+The Crop & Soil Pipeline (CSIP) is a challenge platform aiming to generate new knowledge to transform food production.

-The unique breadth of expertise across the N8 AgriFood programme in the crop and soil research area allows the creation of a single portal whereby research and industry partners can access the expertise and facilities of all N8 Universities – delivering an innovation platform that integrates fundamental crop and soil science and state of the art farms with translation expertise to generate transformative solutions for the agri-food sector.
+The unique breadth of expertise across the N8 AgriFood programme in the crop and soil research area allows the creation of a single portal.
+This enables research and industry partners to access the expertise and facilities of all N8 universities – delivering an innovation platform that integrates fundamental crop and soil science and state of the art farms with translation expertise, to generate transformative solutions for the agrifood sector.

 - Provide a vital link between academic expertise and stakeholders and an accessible mechanism to allow academic partners to access facilities across all institutes increasing research power through collaboration.

 - Engage industry to prioritise their challenges in interactive forums, and de-risk research and development programmes especially for pre-competitive collaborations.

 - Provide bespoke collaborations between industry and academia for close to market research.

 - Provide a point of contact to facilitate interdisciplinary partnerships and a platform for knowledge exchange.

 - Boost international competitiveness of the N8 universities in crop and soil research and act as an influential voice for plant and soil science in the North of England.